Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

    You can also create your own themes, but that will be covered in a future tutorial.
 For now, we will use a theme that has already been created so that we can complete our initial component creation.
 </Alert>

-1.Staying in the XM Cloud Component builder interface, click on the 'canvas' or 'section' area of the Text Teaser component to focus on the entire component area.
+1. Staying in the XM Cloud Component builder interface, click on the 'canvas' or 'section' area of the Text Teaser component to focus on the entire component area.

    `INSERT SCREENSHOT of selected canvas with 'Section' in the right bar`

 1. Above the component, click on the **theme switcher** icon.
 This will change the right-side flyout to the **Themes** selection pane so that you can change your theme.
 The currently selected theme will be **Light theme** and you will see options for other themes available.